luontola/tdd-mooc/data/2-design.md

 Removing duplication and improving names feed into each other in a virtuous cycle.

-Naming is a process: nonsense, accurate-but-vague, precise, meaningful.
+Naming is a process: nonsense → accurate-but-vague → precise → meaningful.
 Never stop improving.

 <recommended-reading>